Uclusion/uclusion_customer/README.md

 # Why Uclusion is free forever for open source collaborators

 As you can see from [our blog](https://medium.com/uclusion) Uclusion uses a lot of open source software.
 We have not had much time to make contributions while boot strapping our startup.
 So the free forever policy is our way of giving back.
-However many times charitable Silicon Valley founders are accused of giving only what they think others need.
-I definitely don't want to waste the precious time of open source developers so I just now Googled "open source asynchronous organization".
+Unfortunately many times charitable Silicon Valley founders are accused of giving only what they think others need.
+I definitely don't want to waste the precious time of open source developers so I Googled "open source asynchronous organization".

 The first hit is [Asynchronous decision-making: Helping remote teams succeed](https://opensource.com/article/17/12/asynchronous-decision-making) written by Bertrand Delacretaz Apache Software Foundation Member and Director, Principal Scientist, Adobe Digital Experience group.
-Seems reputable enough and although both of Uclusion's founders are from Adobe, I've never come in contact with Bertrand or this article before searching just now.
+Seems reputable enough and although both of Uclusion's founders are from Adobe, I've never come in contact with Bertrand or this article before.

 I wish I had though because Bertrand lays out the principles on which Uclusion was built in a way that I've struggled to: